 While the purpose is the same, a non-sliding transfer bench requires more physical effort from the senior to move.
 However, you don't have to worry because this tub transfer bench still has four legs and back support like a standard shower chair.

 There is no one-size-fits-all when it comes to choosing the best shower chair, as there are different features for different needs.
-As people differ in height, weight, and physical requirements, and homes have various bath dimensions, it's important to get a bathroom aid that can best suit one's needs.
+As people differ in adjustable height, weight, and physical requirements, and homes have various bath dimensions, it's important to get a bathroom aid that can best suit one's needs.
 When looking for the best shower chair, here are the things you should consider:

 The most common materials used for a bath seat are plastic, aluminum, or metal.
 Plastic is the economical option while aluminum can come at a higher price point.
 Both shower chair models provide durability and stability.
 It all just boils down to the aesthetic choice of the buyer.

-A commode is an added feature on a bath chair.
+A commode is an added feature on a bath and shower chair.
 With this component, the shower chair can be freely placed over a standard toilet seat, resulting in a more convenient bathroom experience for the elderly.

 This feature not only helps the elderly with limited mobility but also makes the job of a caregiver a lot easier.
 Seniors who only need help with support and stability will do just fine on bath chairs with a solid seat.